Countdown Timer showing days, hours, minutes, and seconds remaining

 • STIR/SHAKEN reduces risk but does not fully eliminate illegally spoofed calls.

-How STIR/SHAKEN Reduces Spoofing
+How STIR/SHAKEN Reduces Illegal Spoofing

-STIR/SHAKEN applies a cryptographic signature to calls so terminating carriers can verify which originating service provider signed the call.
-This makes it easier for carriers and regulators to trace illegal activity back to its source and take enforcement action.
+STIR/SHAKEN applies a cryptographic signature to calls so that terminating carriers can verify which originating service provider signed the call.
+This signature confirms that the provider authorized the call and attests to its right to use the phone number.

 Why Spoofed Calls Can Still Get Through

-Because STIR/SHAKEN relies on provider judgment, it cannot eliminate all spoofing.
-STIR/SHAKEN is still maturing in the United States.
-Enforcement practices and fraud tactics continue to evolve alongside the technology.
+STIR/SHAKEN is also still maturing in the United States.
+Enforcement practices, provider implementations, and fraud tactics continue to evolve alongside the framework.

-Why This Matters to Enterprises
+Why This Matters

 A verified indicator does not guarantee legitimacy.
-Enterprises that rely only on STIR/SHAKEN may still experience spoofing incidents that damage brand trust and reduce answer rates.
-Reducing spoofing risk requires stronger identity accountability and number authorization controls across providers, not just call signing.
+Enterprises that rely only on STIR/SHAKEN may still experience spoofing incidents that damage brand trust, confuse customers, and reduce answer rates.

 This content was developed by Numeracle, the leader in Number Reputation Management and Branded Caller ID solutions for enterprises, contact centers, and service providers.
 As part of our mission to restore trust in communications, Numeracle creates educational resources to clarify complex topics in telecom, compliance, and call delivery.